 Managing the amount of cache generated

 Occasionally on some websites there can be an unusual amount of cache generated.
-Understandably, a major concern is server disk space or load but this could also be an indicator that you are not benefitting as much as you should from the plugin in terms of increased page load.
+Understandably, a major concern is server disk space or load but this could also be an indicator that you are not benefiting as much as you should from the plugin in terms of increased page load.

 Identifying abnormal amount of cache files.
 It's normal for the plugin to generate some amount of cache files.
-The amount varies by website but a couple thousand files is not unusual.
-However if the number of files grows into tens of thousands or weighing close or more than a Gigabyte then you should probably investigate further to manage this issue.
+The amount varies by website but a couple of thousand files is not unusual.
+However, if the number of files grows into tens of thousands or weighing close or more than a Gigabyte then you should probably investigate further to manage this issue.

 How the plugin generates cache

 However, sometimes, on a particular page, some part of a file's url (most likely a query) keeps changing or some variable in an inline script keeps changing on each page load and so causes a different cache id to be generated in order to reflect these changes.
 To remedy the situation, we have to find the file/script that is changing and exclude it from the plugin.

 Follow this procedure to find the file or script that keeps changing and exclude it from the plugin to prevent the cache from building up excessively.

 Procedure 6.2.
 Finding the file or script that keeps changing and causing excessive cache build up

 Check the HTML source of the page and note the filename(s) of the generated combined file(s).
 You're interested in the alphanumeric part from which the cache id will be determined.
 Reload the page and check if the file name changes.
 You probably want to do that with the top 5 most popular pages until you find the page with changing values.